-Supplemental planting on State forest lands is a common practice for activities such as re-vegetating a log landing after harvest, erosion and sedimentation control, forage and cover habitat in wildlife openings, and reclamation and restoration in gas development areas.
+Supplemental planting on state forest lands is a common practice for activities such as re-vegetating a log landing after harvest, erosion and sedimentation control, forage and cover habitat in wildlife openings, and reclamation and restoration in gas development areas.
 The Bureau of Forestry utilizes native species in supplemental plantings whenever possible; however, there are occasions when native species do not fully support the purpose of the planting and non-native species may be justified.
 This document provides guidance on how best to plant native grasses, forbs, shrubs, and trees on state forest lands, as well as information regarding non-native species that can be planted with caution on state forest lands.
 This document also provides information on general seed mixes recommended by the Ecological Services Section and alterations for specific needs.

 A variety of sources can be used to help select native plant species in addition to the Bureau's Planting and Seeding Guidelines.
 The Bureau considers a plant species to be native if it is historically known to be naturally occurring in Pennsylvania at the time of European colonization, or its natural range occurs within U.S. Forest Service's ECOMAP ecological regions that occur in the Commonwealth.
 Refer to the Bureau's Strategy for Maintaining & Enhancing Natural Genetic Diversity of Plant Populations on Pennsylvania State forest Land (also called the Genetic Guidelines) for clarification on seed sourcing.
-The Plants of Pennsylvania, 2nd Edition by Ann Rhoads and Timothy Block is considered a primary resource by the Bureau of Forestry.
-County-level plant species distribution maps for Pennsylvania can be found at www.paflora.org, as well as the Biota of North America's Plant Atlas.
+The Flora of the Southeastern United States (Flora of the Southeastern US (unc.edu)) is now considered the primary botanical source used by the Bureau of Forestry.
+This botanical guide extends into Pennsylvania and has been developed with input from the PA Natural Heritage Program.
+County-level plant species distribution maps for Pennsylvania also can be found at Biota of North America's Plant Atlas.
 Surveying potential planting sites prior to selecting species may also provide insight into which native plants thrive locally at each site.

 It is recommended that Bureau staff also review the Bureau's Genetic Guidelines prior to sourcing any planting stock or seed (whether native or non-native).
-Any non-native species planted on state forest lands are to be monitored following planting and is subject to review as per the "Assessment and Justification for the Use of Non-Native Plantings" process.
+Any non-native species planted on state forest lands are to be monitored following planting and are subject to review as per the "Assessment and Justification for the Use of Non-Native Plantings" process.
 Monitoring responsibility may fall to field staff, central office staff, or third-parties, depending on the nature of the projects.
 Monitoring protocols and requirements should be established prior to any planting or restoration project being undertaken.